 Ingredient Notes

-What is marsala wine?
-Marsala is a fortified wine from Sicily, usually supplemented with a distilled spirit, such as brandy.
+Marsala wine is a fortified wine from Sicily, usually supplemented with a distilled spirit, such as brandy.
 It’s similar in flavor to Madeira.
 You’ll see marsala labeled as either sweet or dry.
-We’re using dry marsala wine in this recipe.
+I’m using dry marsala wine in this recipe.
 Sweet marsala is typically reserved for desserts!

 Is there a marsala substitute?
 While nothing is quite the same as using marsala wine to make chicken marsala, you can use madeira wine as a substitute in a pinch!
 It’s not the exact same flavor, but it’s the next best thing.